Russian Union of Evangelical Christians-Baptists: Soviet era

 After coming to power, the Soviet government attempted to weaken the influence of the Russian Orthodox Church by encouraging Baptist and Methodist missionaries.
 However, when the missionaries helped their members by administering welfare programs and building homes, the government clamped down.
 Laws passed in April 1929 declared that "the activity of all religious units be confined to the exercise of religion, and be not permitted any economic or cultural work which exceeds the limits of their ministry to the spiritual needs of Soviet citizens" and prevented churches being used by anyone outside the community served.

 In July 1929 Russian Baptists conducted a mass baptism in the Moscow River, a month after the Soviet Congress had passed a resolution limiting religious propaganda.
 The official press reported negatively on the event.

 In June 1942, at the height of the Second World War, a plea came from "4,000,000 Russian Baptists" for Christians in the U.S. and Great Britain to pray for Russia's victory.
 The number may have been exaggerated, but indicated that the Baptist church was strong.

-In 1944, the Union of Evangelical Christians and the Russian Baptist Union became the Union of the Evangelical Christians-Baptists; Pentecostals were later added because of government pressure.
+In 1944, the Union of Evangelical Christians and the Russian Baptist Union became the All-Union of the Evangelical Christians-Baptists; Pentecostals were later added because of government pressure.

 Estonian Baptists were also pressured to join the Russian Baptist Union; the government's interest in uniting these denominations was perceived by the faith communities as an attempt to control them better and to provoke them to fight each other (over infant vs. adult baptism and other doctrinal issuest), thus making it possible for the government to liquidate their communities with greater ease.
 Churches that failed to cooperate in forming this union could be closed down by the government.

 Despite the differences and theological disagreements, many of these churches came to recognize the need to cooperate with each other in the hostile atheistic society and tried to build friendly relationships between their respective communities.

 In the summer of 1946, Joseph Stalin invited Louie De Votie Newton, president of the Southern Baptist Convention in the United States, to visit Russia on a five-week tour and to investigate the status of its 2,000,000 Baptists.
 Newton reported that the churches were open seven days a week, carrying on highly active programs of religious instruction, culture and recreation.